akchaud5/akchaud5/README.md

 <!-- TO DO: add more details about research interests and machine learning specializations later -->

-Hi, I'm Ankit.
+Hi, I'm Ayush.
 I'm passionate about building machine learning systems and full-stack applications that solve real-world problems.
 My interests span AI, web development, and game design, with a focus on creating practical solutions that leverage cutting-edge technology.

 <details open>
 <summary>My top programming languages</summary>